We’ve created this solar panel FAQ as a way to help answer about general solar power, solar panel systems, the solar installation process, and more.

 If your solar panels generate electricity that surpasses your home needs, the excess energy flows through your utility meter and enters the power grid.
 Alternatively, if your usage exceeds the electricity your solar power system can generate, you can also draw electricity from the grid.

-There are several variables to consider when determining the correct size for your solar system.
-Meraki Solar's team of experts will scale the size of your system based on your home's size, the amount of power your family uses, and a few other factors.
+Scale the size of your system based on your home’s size, the amount of power your family uses, and a few other factors.
 Here are some things that we consider when calculating how many panels to put on your roof:

 Before we install solar panels, we always take the time to discuss each homeowner's needs so that we can suggest a system that will meet or surpass expectations.
 Your solar energy system should produce enough power for your whole home to reduce dependency on the grid.